Azure Reference Architecture

 Page last updated:

-This guide presents a reference architecture for Pivotal Cloud Foundry (PCF) on Azure.
+This topic describes a reference architecture for Pivotal Cloud Foundry (PCF) on Azure.
 It builds on the common base architectures described in Platform Architecture and Planning Overview.

-See Installing PCF on Azure for additional requirements and installation instructions for running PCF on Azure.
+For additional requirements and installation instructions for running PCF on Azure, see Installing PCF on Azure.

 Azure Virtual Data Center (VDC) uses a hub and spoke model for extending on-premises data centers.
 For more information about VDC, see the Azure Virtual Datacenter e-book.

 When installing PCF, you can use this model to place resources in resource groups.
-For example, a PCF installation contains the following:
+For example, a PCF installation contains:

 - A central IT resource group included in Azure VDC setup.
 This is where you define firewall, access control, and security policies.